BhardwajArjit/static_analyzer/README.md

 # Static Code Analyzer for Android Vulnerabilities

-This project provides a **comprehensive static analysis framework** for detecting common vulnerabilities in Android code (currently only for Java).
+This project provides a **comprehensive static analysis framework** for detecting common vulnerabilities in Android code (currently only for Java and Flutter/Dart).
 It uses **machine learning models fine-tuned on CodeBERT** to detect security issues, suggest fixes, and classify the severity of the vulnerabilities.

 ## Features

-- **Vulnerability Detection**: Detects five key types of vulnerabilities:
+- **Vulnerability Detection**: Detects ten key types of vulnerabilities:
   - Hardcoded Credentials
   - Insecure Data Storage
   - SQL Injection
   - Insecure Random
   - Insecure File Permissions
+  - Memory Leaks
+  - Lack of Data Obfuscation
+  - Lack of Hashing
+  - Rooted Device Access
+  - No Vulnerability
 - **Severity Scoring**: Classifies the severity of the detected vulnerabilities into:
   - Safe
   - Low